Skip to Main Content

 Also of Note

-These resources depict opinions and perspectives about current administrative changes from the executive branch, and specifically how those may negatively impact the services of libraries, information and cultural organizations, and education.
+These resources depict perspectives about current administrative changes from the executive branch, and specifically how those may negatively impact the services of libraries, information and cultural organizations, research, and education.

 • American Libraries in March posted a tracking of changes that would be particularly impactful to libraries.